McCannLab/Labmnivory/README.md

 ## Installation

-Simulation are implemented in [Julia](https://julialang.org/), a recent version of Julia is required to reproduce this analysis (note that the code was only tested for Julia v1.6.0) along with the following packages (note that they can be installed using `src/install_packages.jl` in this repository, see below):
+Simulations are implemented in [Julia](https://julialang.org/), a recent version of Julia is required to reproduce the analysis (note that the code was only tested for Julia v1.7.0) along with the following packages (note that they can be installed using `src/install_packages.jl` in this repository, see below):

 |Package              | Links                                                  |
 |:--------------------|:-------------------------------------------------------|